M-Daeva/coursehunters-downloader/README.md

-# pug-to-react-element
+# coursehunters-downloader

-A plugin for producing React elements from Pug templates without JSX
+A plugin for downloading video from https://coursehunters.net

 ## Table of Contents